Why it matters

 - Structured data — brands with clean schema markup tend to be parsed into earlier positions in AI responses, especially on Perplexity

-- Query intent alignment — if the query is highly specific to your product, you appear earlier; generic queries surface brands in a less differentiated order
+- Prompt intent alignment — if the prompt is highly specific to your product, you appear earlier; generic prompts surface brands in a less differentiated order

 How Cited measures it